Real critical exponents from the $\varepsilon$-expansion in an interacting $U(1)$ model with non-Hermitian $Z_4$ anisotropy: Discussion and Conclusion

 The results obtained in this paper highlights the importance of considering non-Hermitian systems within a context beyond the physical interpretation involving gain and loss concepts characteristic of open systems.
 It also shows that a Hermitian system can emerge from an initially non-Hermitian one.

-In its formulation given in Eq. \eqref{Eq:L-2}, the non-Hermitian Lagrangian considered in this paper appears at first sight to be a generalization of the non-Hermitian, $\mathcal{PT}$-symmetric sine-Gordon Lagrangian considered in 1+1 dimensions in Refs. \cite{Bender,NH-sine-Gordon}.
+In its formulation given in Eq.~\eqref{Eq:L-2}, the non-Hermitian Lagrangian considered in this paper appears at first sight to be a generalization of the non-Hermitian, $\mathcal{PT}$-symmetric sine-Gordon Lagrangian considered in 1+1 dimensions in Refs.~\cite{Bender,NH-sine-Gordon}.
 However, this is not the case, since the scalar field $\theta$ is periodic, while in a sine-Gordon theory only the potential is periodic, but not the scalar field itself.
-For this reason, it is more accurate to regard it as a generalization of the non-Hermitian four-state clock model considered in Ref. \cite{Naichuk_PhysRevB.110.224505}.
+For this reason, it is more accurate to regard it as a generalization of the non-Hermitian four-state clock model considered in Ref.~\cite{Naichuk_PhysRevB.110.224505}.

-The effect of amplitude fluctuations, which are absent from the analysis performed in Ref. \cite{Naichuk_PhysRevB.110.224505}, allowed us to consider an $\varepsilon$-expansion around $d=4$, which is the upper critical dimension for the Lagrangian of Eq. \eqref{Eq:L}.
+The effect of amplitude fluctuations, which are absent from the analysis performed in Ref.~\cite{Naichuk_PhysRevB.110.224505}, allowed us to consider an $\varepsilon$-expansion around $d=4$, which is the upper critical dimension for the Lagrangian of Eq.~\eqref{Eq:L}.
 The $\varepsilon$-expansion result shows the striking insensitivity of the critical exponents to the non-Hermitian character of the theory.
-Indeed, the critical exponents, computed up to $\mathcal{O}(\varepsilon^2)$, are real for all the nontrivial fixed points in the system, and do not become complex even when the $\mathcal{PT}$ symmetry is broken.
+Indeed, the critical exponents, computed up to $\mathcal{O}(\varepsilon^2)$, are real, and do not become complex even when the $\mathcal{PT}$ symmetry is broken.

 The results presented here motivates us to inquire about other interesting examples of real critical exponents following from a non-Hermitian field theory.
 Most importantly, whether there is a more fundamental principle dictating how non-unitary quantum field theories analytically continued to Euclidean space may lead to real critical exponents.
+Regarding this point, it is worth to evoke once more the example of $\phi^3$ theory with an imaginary coupling constant \cite{ME_Fisher_PhysRevLett.40.1610} mentioned in the Introduction.
+In that case the negative sign of the anomalous dimension $\eta$ violates the so called infrared bound $G(p)\leq 1/p^2$ for the two-point correlation function $G(p)$ \cite{IR-bound}.
+The latter is intimately connected to unitarity, since it follows from the K\"all\'en-Lehmann spectral representation.
+A violation of the IR bound implies a violation of the latter and, therefore, of unitarity.
+Since at the critical point, $G(p)\sim 1/p^{2-\eta}$, a negative value of $\eta$ clearly violates the IR bound.
+The theory presented here, on the other hand, features a positive anomalous dimension.
+This raises a number of interesting questions regarding $\mathcal{PT}$-symmetric field theories, since this seems to indicate that a lack of unitarity does not violate the IR bound, making the theory more stable.